-- Hunting closer than 100 yards of U.S. Highway 278 or the check station area, nor closer than 200 yards of the residence area.

-- Camping and fires
+- Possession or use of buckshot

 - Possession or use of poison or poison pods

 - Distribution of bait, and hunting over bait

 - Participating in "man drives" for deer

 - Trapping

 - Harming, harassing, or killing any other wildlife than game species being hunted

+- Hunting closer than 100 yards of U.S. Highway 278, the main gravel road, or the check station area, nor closer than 200 yards of the residence area.

 - Hunting from a tree in which a metal object has been screwed or driven to support a hunter

+- Camping and fires

 - Pruning/limbing of live trees

 - Use of trail or game cameras

-- Use of flagging, blazing, painting, or trail marking devices for locating stands or for any other purpose
+- Use of flagging, blazing, painting, or trail marking devices, including toilet paper, for locating stands or for any other purpose

 - Use of dogs for hunting

 - Target practice

 - Possession of alcoholic beverages while hunting